danogwok/danogwok.github.io/_posts/2015-9-7-Erlang-at-a-glance-IO-library.md

 ```
 D = lists:delete(cow, L).
 ```
-<p>My favorite part, the IO library.
-Erlang is pretty straightforward when it comes to Creating, writing and reading files.
+<p>My favorite part, the IO library is pretty straightforward when it comes to Creating, writing and reading files in Erlang.
 For example to write a basic txt file, in your console write;</p>
 ```
 {ok, F} = file:open("C:\\Users\\Daniel\\Desktop\\work\\erlang\\text.txt" ,write).
 io:format(F, '~s ~n', ['This is my first Erlang text file']).